SaboorSohaib/Blog-app/README.md

 # 📖 Ruby Capstone project <a name="about-project"></a>

-> Hello Rails is my first rails project.
+> Blog is a rails app.
+In this app we can add blog, comments to the blog and likes posts.

 ## 🛠 Built With <a name="built-with"></a>